 Support and promotion of the Russian language abroad is one of the most important instruments of expanding international cultural-humanitarian cooperation of Russia with other countries.

-Russian language takes the 6th place for a number of speakers in the world (after English, Chinese, Hindi, Spanish and Arabic); and the 8th place on the extent of the prevalence (after Chinese, Spanish, English, Arabic, Hindi, Bengali and Portuguese).
+Russian language ranks 6th in terms of the number of speakers in the world (after English, Chinese, Hindi, Spanish and Arabic); and 8th in terms of the degree of prevalence (after Chinese, Spanish, English, Arabic, Hindi, Bengali and Portuguese).

-Russian language takes the 2nd place on the use in the Internet.
-This is one of the most translated languages in the world.
-Russian takes the 7th place among the languages that most books are translated to.
-Russian takes the 4th place among the languages from that people often translate.
+Russian language has the 2nd highest rate of use in the Internet.
+It is one of the most translated languages in the world.
+Russian ranks 7th among the languages that most books are translated to.
+Russian is the 4th language most translated from.

 Russian language has the status of national and official language in Russia, Belarus, and the official language of institutions in Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan and other countries.

-Russian language is an official language or a working language in a number of organizations: UN and some of its subsidiaries, SCO, OSCE, CIS, EurAsEC, SDA, CSTO, ISO, CES, GUAM, and IFRC.
+Russian language is an official language or a working language in a number of organizations: UN and some of its agencies, SCO, OSCE, CIS, EurAsEC, SDA, CSTO, ISO, CES, GUAM, and IFRC.

-Most people learn Russian language, having a quite practical goal: to study and work in Russia.
-Knowing the Russian language, people can communicate with Russian business partners or work in a Russian company conducting its activities abroad.
+Most people learn Russian language with a practical goal to study and work in Russia.
+Russian-speaking people can communicate with Russian business partners or work in a Russian company abroad.

-Rossotrudnichestvo teaches Russian language systematically at the courses at its offices - Russian Centres of Science and Culture (RCSC) in 58 countries around the world.
+Rossotrudnichestvo teaches Russian language at the courses at its offices - Russian Centers for Science and Culture (RCSC) in 58 countries around the world.

-Particular attention is paid to social and professional orientation courses, teaching orientation on different target audiences: government department and services employees, banks, travel agencies; children of compatriots living abroad and children of mixed marriages.
+Particular attention is paid to social and professional orientation courses, teaching orientation on different target audiences, including government department and services employees, banks, travel agencies; children of compatriots living abroad and children of mixed marriages.

-Moreover Rossotrudnichestvo and its representative offices abroad annually conduct cultural-educational, educational and scientific-methodical activities, aimed at promotion of the Russian language and stimulation of interest of foreign citizens to learning, and increasing the level of the Russian language teaching in host countries.
+Moreover, Rossotrudnichestvo and its representative offices abroad annually conduct cultural-educational and scientific-methodical activities, aimed at promotion of the Russian language, stimulation of foreign citizens’ interest towards learning Russian and increasing the level of the Russian language teaching in countries of residence.